 6. Workforce and personnel management

-Commonly known as Human Resources (or HR), this sector offers great alternative jobs for teachers as they already possess the requisite transferable skills.
+Commonly known as Human Resources (or HR), this sector offers desirable options with a range of jobs for teachers who quit their teaching careers, as they already possess the requisite transferable skills.

 In HR, your key role is to motivate people to work to their potential and, as such, personal enthusiasm and great interpersonal skills are a must.